reganmeloche/iot-garden/README.md

 - Node.js (and Express): For the backend of the dashboard
 - Pond.js and react-time-series charts for displaying the data on the dashboard
 - MongoDB: For the database that stores the display messages
-- mLab: Hosting for MongoDB
+- Atlas: Hosting for MongoDB
 - Passport: For login and session management
 - Other useful npm packages: react-bootstrap, mqtt, moment, axios

-All of the software used in this project is free, provided you stay on the free tiers for CloudMQTT, Heroku, and mLab.
+All of the software used in this project is free, provided you stay on the free tiers for CloudMQTT, Heroku, and atlas.

 ## Circuit Diagram